rosell-dk/webp-convert/docs/converting/introduction-for-converting.md

 What should we have done instead?
 We should have converted with a quality around 50.
 Of course, quality is still low - we cannot fix that - but it will not be less, *and the converted file will be much smaller*.

 As unnecessary large conversions are rarely desirable, this library per default converts jpeg files with the same quality level as the source.
-This functionality requires that either *imagick* or *gmagick* is installed.
+This functionality requires that either *imagick* or *gmagick* is installed (not necessarily with webp support).
 When they are, all converters will have the "auto" quality functionality.
 The *wpc* cloud converter supports auto quality without requiring *imagick* or *gmagick*.

 **Q:** What do you get if you convert an excessively high quality jpeg into an excessively high quality webp?\
 **A:** An excessively big file